Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="TIY1"></a>
 #### Try It Yourself 1: Perfect Squares <=25
 Problem:
-Generate and print an array of all perfect squares less than or equal to `25`
+Compute and print out all perfect squares less than or equal to `25`

 Bonus points if you can do it in one line using a `forall` expression!
 <details>